DimensionDev/Maskbook-FileService-LandingPage/README.md

 This repo includes the "Landing Page" component of the [Maskbook](https://github.com/DimensionDev/Maskbook) Plugin "File Service".

+## Issues

+All discussions should happen at [Maskbook-Talks](https://github.com/DimensionDev/Maskbook-Talks).

 ## Technology Demo

 | Format | Link                                                                     |